marksmithson/mark.smithson.me/blog/2021-11-15/index.md

 ```
 When we do this, the captured value is the original `"Hello from Pulumi before the callback"`.

 It can be difficult to determine what value will be captured when the state of the captured variable may change.
-Making sure that any state outside of the function scope is not mutated (using `const`) is therefore a great way to make your code more robust.
+Making sure that any state outside of the function scope is not mutated (using `const`) is a great way to make your code more robust.

 ## Capturing Large Objects

-Pulumi performs some optimisations of captured object values.
-Pulumi only serialises the properties which are actually used.
+Pulumi performs optimisation of captured object values, it only serialises the properties which are actually used.

 ```ts
 const data = { first: "value", second: "value", nested: { third: "value", fourth: "value" } };